ovicon/CleanArhitectureWithAndroidAndSpringBoot/README.md

 The workflow is as follows: start the server application, open a browser window, go to http://localhost:1984 and see the server connection, start the client in an emulator, enter the server connection in the client, run the client uses cases.

+You can start both applications from their IDEs, this is simpler.
+You can also start the server with the following maven command: __mvn spring-boot:run__ from the application module.

 For the best results, use a laptop for the server application, and an actual Android device for the client application.
 Both the laptop and the Android device must be connected to the same Wi-Fi connection.

 Known issues